NCI-GDC/gdc-docs/docs/Data_Portal/Publication/Files_info.md

 # TARGET CGI/DCC publication page

-The files on this folder are as follw:
+The files on this folder are as follows:

 * ```TARGET_X.html```: This group are the *Supplemental Files* section at the end of publications.
 After corrections, it will be appended to the end of corresponding publications.